Should I Retire to Cape Cod?

 should i retire to cape cod 10

-While the cost of living in Cape Cod is above the national average, in areas like Hyannis or Eastham, the cost of living is only 9-11% higher than the national cost of living.
+While the cost of living to retire to Cape Cod is above the national average, in areas like Hyannis or Eastham, the cost of living is only 9-11% higher than the national cost of living.

 Conclusion